bruceme/vurtifly/README.md

 | Length    | 264mm   | 7.0 ft    |
 | Wing Area | 7.8dm^2 | 54.4 sqft |

+## Stress

+The flight controller will limit G-loading to 2Gs internally, the aiframe will be designed and stress tested to a relatively low 3Gs.
+This is a very low stress level and easy to achieve in a light-weight airframe.

+## Manufacture

+The simple "wide-delta" shape has two simplifying benefits;
+* Deltas have stable aerodynamic characteristics at extreme angles of attack.
+This means it's much easier to control through horizontal to/from vertical transitions.
+* It is a structurally simple shape easy to make very stiff with simple stress calculations

+The airframe will be made by hot-wire-cutting EPS (Expanded Poly-Styrene) foam very similar to the popular Rutan aircraft.
+A box-spar will be shaped to go under the pilot and contour to the wing as it taper into the engine mount structure mid-wing.
+Common E-Glass fiberglass with aircraft-grade epoxy reason system will be used.
+The entire surface of the airframe will have one or several layers of fiberglass to protect from handling damage and sustain any aerodynamic loads.

+A set of aerodynamic winglets add both aerodynamic efficiency and mechanically support the aircraft on the ground with strategic rubber re-enforced hard-points in the trailing edge of the winglets.

 # Motors / ESC